-my name is robin molteno - I built this platform, and will guide you here for 2 minutes.
+my name is robin molteno - I founded/built cslsx, and will guide you here for a 2 minute read.

 ''principally, cslsx was formed from certain values; and a core, unshakeable belief in the right to freedom and independence of artists, and the church-and-state division of capitalism-and-creativity. cslsx has paid artists' rents, bought new tattoos, dinners and small freedoms: this is the meaning of the platform.